Marijan Ćorić

-Marijan Ćorić (born 6 February 1995) is a Croatian footballer who plays as a goalkeeper for Istra 1961.
+Marijan Ćorić (born 6 February 1995) is a Croatian footballer who plays as a goalkeeper for Kosovo Superleague club Llapi.

 Club career

 TEC

 On 29 April 2020, Ćorić joined Tweede Divisie side TEC and this transfer would become legally effective in July 2020.
 On 6 September 2020, he made his debut in a 1–2 home defeat against Koninklijke HFC after being named in the starting line-up.

 Llapi

-On 5 January 2021, Ćorić signed a six-months contract with Football Superleague of Kosovo club Llapi.
+On 5 January 2021, Ćorić signed a six-months contract with Kosovo Superleague club Llapi.
 On 9 February 2021, he made his debut with Llapi in the 2020–21 Kosovar Cup round of 16 against Ballkani after being named in the starting line-up.
 Four days later, Ćorić made his league debut in a 0–1 away defeat against Drita after being named in the starting line-up.

 International career

-Ćorić was born in Čapljina, Bosnia and Heregovina and raised in Croatia.
+Ćorić was born in Čapljina, Bosnia and Herzegovina and raised in Croatia.
 He was eligible for Croatia internationally, as well as Bosnia and Herzegovina, his birthplace.
 From 2011, until 2014, Ćorić has been part of Croatia at youth international level, respectively has been part of the U17 and U19 teams and he with these teams played three matches.